localstack/docs/content/en/tutorials/cloud-pods-collaborative-debugging/index.md

 }
 ```

-The person working on this has mistakenly used `dynamodb:Scan` and `dynamodb:Query` as a replacement.
+The new teammate working on this has mistakenly used `dynamodb:Scan` and `dynamodb:Query` as a replacement.

 ## **4. Reproducing the issue locally**

 Let’s test out the current state of the application.
 The Terraform configuration file outputs the REST API ID of the API Gateway.
-We can capture that value and use it further to invoke the `**add-product`** Lambda:
+We can capture that value and use it further to invoke the **`add-product`** Lambda:

 {{< command >}}
 $ export rest_api_id=$(cd terraform; tflocal output --raw rest_api_id)